graphcommerce-org/graphcommerce/packages/algolia-mesh/README.md

 Sorting is defined by Algolia and can not be configured per category as each sorting option is a separate (virtual) index.

+## Suggestions

+To get query suggestions/autocomplete enter your Algolia dashboard > Aearch > configure > Query Suggestions > new Query Suggestions Index.
+This will create a new index which will be used for suggestions

+Don't mind to use the suggestions setting in magento admin.
+It will create an suggestions index but it

 ## Todo

 - [] Search suggestions